nmendezst/bag3_adc_test/README.md

 ```

-### 4. Download the required programs and install them on the created environment.
+### 4. Download the required packages and install them on the created environment

 By default should be in: